Last updated: May 4, 2026

 How to Start a Food Truck in Rhode Island (Step by Step)

-Step 1: Form Your Business Entity
+Step 1: Form Your Business and Get a Retail Sales Permit

-Step 2: Secure a Licensed Commissary
+Step 2: Secure a Licensed Commissary Kitchen

 Step 3: Obtain Your RIDOH Mobile Food Service License

 Apply for a Mobile Food Service License from the Rhode Island Department of Health at health.ri.gov/food-service.
-The application must include:
+The application package must include:

-- Food manager certification documentation
+- Food manager certification (ServSafe or ANSI-accredited equivalent)

 Step 6: Obtain Municipal Operating Permits

-Step 7: Food Handler and Manager Certifications
+Step 7: Food Manager and Staff Certification

 Cost to Start a Food Truck in Rhode Island